Port strike by the numbers: New York, Savannah, Baltimore expected to see disruptions

-Three dozen ports along the East and Gulf coasts are facing a potential work stoppage as the deadline for a new contract between port employers and dockworkers edges closer.
+Three dozen ports along the East and Gulf coasts are facing a potential work stoppage as the East and Gulf port dockworkers strike has started.

-Tens of thousands of dockworkers represented by the International Longshoremen’s Association could walk off the job and begin striking as soon as Tuesday if the union and the U.S. Maritime Alliance do not reach an agreement.
+Tens of thousands of dockworkers represented by the International Longshoremen’s Association walked off the job and started striking Tuesday as the union and the U.S. Maritime Alliance did not reach an agreement.

 PORT STRIKE WILL BRING ANOTHER HIT TO FARMERS, SAYS FORMER TRUMP OFFICIAL

-FOX Business takes a closer look at three major East Coast ports that would be affected by a work stoppage.
+FOX Business takes a closer look at three major East Coast ports affected by a work stoppage.

 Port of New York and New Jersey